Siragadikka Aasai (TV series): Plot

-Rohini runs away in dismay, seeking a new path, but eventually returns, with a changed perspective.
-Meanwhile, everyone prepares for the upcoming Pongal celebrations and gathers at Nachiyar's house for the festivities.
-Meena and Shruti's family arrive, bringing gifts.
-To cover for her father's absence, Rohini hires a butcher, named Mani, introducing him as her uncle from Malaysia.
-In the midst of it all, Nachiyar assigns everyone kitchen and household duties.
-Meanwhile, Sathya unknowingly falls, into a trap set, by Chitti, unaware of the truth.
+As this unfolds, the family prepares for the upcoming Pongal celebrations at Nachiyar's house.
+Meena and Shruti's families arrive for the festivities, bringing gifts and joy.
+To cover up her father's absence, Rohini hires a butcher named Mani and introduces him as her "uncle from Malaysia," adding another layer to her growing web of lies.

+Nachiyar, ever the matriarch, assigns everyone kitchen and household duties.
+Amidst the commotion, Sathya unknowingly falls into a trap set by Chitti, completely unaware of the hidden truths playing out around him.